jtarrio/pascual/manual/chapter2.md

 This program only contains one statement, which causes the string `Hello world!` to be written out to the screen.
 This is done through the `writeln` procedure.

 In Pascal, a procedure is a type of subroutine.
 A subroutine is a piece of code with a name, that can be executed (or _called_) from different parts of the program.
-It's a bit like having a smaller program inside your larger program, that your larger program can execute several times with different arguments.
-The arguments to the procedure are specified between parentheses right after the name of the procedure to be called.
+It's a bit like having a smaller program inside your larger program, that your larger program can execute several times with different parameters.
+The parameters to the procedure are specified between parentheses right after the name of the procedure to be called.

 Pascal compilers provide many subroutines which our programs can execute to do lots of different useful things.
 Programmers can also define their own subroutines, which I'll show you how to do later in this chapter.
-For now, in this program, we call the `writeln` procedure, which our compiler provides, with the argument `'Hello world!'`, and this procedure writes out the value of its argument to the screen.
+For now, in this program, we call the `writeln` procedure, which our compiler provides, with the parameter `'Hello world!'`, and this procedure writes out the value of its parameter to the screen.

-What is the value of the argument?
+What is the value of the parameter?
 You can see that it is enclosed by a pair of single quotes (`'`), which tells the compiler that it is a character string.
-Therefore, the value of the argument `'Hello world!'` is the character string `Hello world!`, which is exactly what the `writeln` procedure writes out to the screen!
+Therefore, the value of the parameter `'Hello world!'` is the character string `Hello world!`, which is exactly what the `writeln` procedure writes out to the screen!

 And, with this, we reach the `end` keyword with a period (`.`) at the end, which marks the end of the program.